talon-one/TalonOnePHPsdk/docs/Api/ManagementApi.md

 Import loyalty cards

 Upload a CSV file containing the loyalty cards that you want to use in your card-based loyalty program.
 Send the file as multipart data.
 It contains the following columns for each card:  - `identifier` (required): The identifier of the loyalty card, which must match the regular expression `^[A-Za-z0-9._%+@-]+$`. - `state` (required): The state of the loyalty card.
 It can be `active` or `inactive`. - `customerprofileids` (optional): An array of strings representing the identifiers of the customer profiles linked to the loyalty card.
-The identifiers should be separated with a semicolon (;).  > [!note] We recommend limiting your file size to 500MB.  ## Example  ```csv identifier,state,customerprofileids 123-456-789AT,active,Alexa001;UserA ```
+The identifiers should be separated with a semicolon (;). - `attributes` (optional): A JSON object that contains the loyalty card's custom attributes and their values.
+These attributes must be created and connected to this loyalty program before they can be assigned to the cards through this endpoint.  > [!note] Your CSV file must contain less than 500,000 rows.
+Requests time out after 30 seconds.  ## Example  ```csv identifier,state,customerprofileids,attributes 123-456-789AT,active,Alexa001;UserA,'{\"\"my_attributes\"\": \"\"10_off\"\"}\" ```

 ### Example